owacoder/cppdatalib/README.md

      Notes:
        - `object`s are **not** supported.
        - `string` subtypes `date`, `time`, and `datetime` are supported.
+       - Numerical metadata is lost when converting to and from XML-XLS.

    - MessagePack supports `null`, `bool`, `uint`, `int`, `real`, `string`, `array`, and `object`.<br/>
        - `string` subtype `blob` is supported.